blockchaintp/sextant/docs/eks/eks-cluster-basics.md

 ```

 * Note that a minimum of 4 nodes is required to support a Sawtooth network using
-  the PBFT consensus plugin.
-However smaller clusters can be added to such an
+  the PBFT consensus plugin or a Besu network using IBFT consensue.
+However
-  existing Sawtooth network
+  smaller clusters can be added to such an existing network

 * If you choose a region that that doesn't support
   [Amazon EKS](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/)